Tectone23/TCore-libraries/README.md

 ## TCore Libraries
 Currently there are TCore libs in for 2 languages (js and dart), with a kotlin/java lib in the works

-1. Dart-TCore
+### Dart-TCore
-Dart-TCore is a library developed and maintained by Tectone23 (us, the the developers of TCore)
+Dart-TCore is a library developed and maintained by Tectone23 (us, the the developers of TCore) for flutter. [link](https://github.com/TecTone23-Mobile/Dart-TCore)

-2. TCoreJS (or tcore.js)
+### TCoreJS (or tcore.js)
-TCoreJS is a js/ts library for TCore which is also developed by Tectone23.
+TCoreJS is a js/ts library for TCore which is also developed by Tectone23. [link](https://github.com/TecTone23-Mobile/TcoreJS)

 ## Documentation